hyperledger/besu-docs/docs/Reference/API-Methods.md

 `earliest`, or `pending`, as described in
 [Block Parameter](../HowTo/Interact/APIs/Using-JSON-RPC-API.md#block-parameter).

+You can skip a parameter by using an empty string, `""`.
 If you specify:

 * No parameters, the call removes cache files for all blocks.
-* Only the first parameter, the call removes cache files for the specified block.
+* Only `fromBlock`, the call removes cache files for the specified block.
-* Only the second parameter, the call removes cache files from the genesis block to the specified block.
+* Only `toBlock`, the call removes cache files from the genesis block to the specified block.

 #### Returns